 3.1 Spatial differences in ARGs abundance

-When comparing ARGs abundances across sites, spatial differences were observed for each of the ARGs - sul1 (Kruskal-Wallis test; H = 77, p < 0.001), dfrA1 (H = 68, p < 0.001) and tetA (H = 27, p < 0.001), as well as the anthropogenic marker gene, intI1 (H = 69, p < 0.001).
+When comparing ARGs abundances across sites, spatial differences were observed for each of the ARGs - sul1 (Kruskal-Wallis test; H = 77, p < 0.001), dfrA1 (H = 68, p < 0.001) and tetA (H = 27, p < 0.001), as well as the anthropogenic pollution marker gene, intI1 (H = 69, p < 0.001).
 Differences between locations were primarily driven by high abundances of intI1, sul1 and dfrA1 at Parramatta (Figure 2; Table 1), the location furthest from the mouth of Sydney harbour, and elevated levels of tetA and intI1 at Homebush, the second-most distant location from the mouth of Sydney Harbour.

 3.2 Correlation of ARGs with rainfall and pollution markers

 Network analysis of qPCR assays and rainfall data across all sites identified positive Pearson correlations between Arcobacter, Lachnospiraceae, sul1, intI1 and dfrA abundances and rainfall levels.
 In addition, positive correlations were detected between the human sewage marker Lachnospiraceae and Arcobacter, sul1 and dfrA (Supplementary Table 3, Figure 5B).